 Norway ski resorts are fantastic for family-friendly winter holidays, with all sorts of activities on and off the snow for a magical week.
 Despite this, compared to the Alps, you’ll find some of the quietest ski resorts at half term here, with blissfully uncrowded slopes.

 Trysil is Norway’s largest ski area and has regularly been voted Norway’s best family resort.
 The resort is home to over 70km of pistes, full of varied skiing with cruisey blues, tree skiing and wide-open bowls.
 Trysil has a unique area known as Knettsetra which is a hub for all skiers at lunchtime, helping to create a really vibrant atmosphere.

 The majority of accommodation is ski-in ski-out which makes getting everyone onto the snow a relatively straight-forward affair each day.
 The après-ski scene is fairly laid back, and the families will love the water park at the Radisson Blu.

 Wengen is an attractive, pedestrianised village that oozes charm and offers a remarkably warm welcome.
 It’s easy to see why families love it here.
 A traditional mountain railway takes you up into the magical village.
-Situated in the spectacularly scenic Jungfrau region, the views over the Eiger are incredible.
+Situated in the spectacularly scenic Jungfrau ski area, the views over the Eiger are incredible.
 It’s one of the quietest ski resorts at half term and certainly one of the most magical.